ASEX: Arizona Sexual Experience Scale

 Introduction

-The Arizona Sexual Experience Scale (ASEX) is a 5-item rating scale designed to quantify sexual function across five core domains: sex drive, arousal, vaginal lubrication/penile erection, ability to reach orgasm, and satisfaction from orgasm.
-Developed by McGahuey, Gelenberg, and colleagues (2000) at the University of Arizona, this brief questionnaire addresses a critical gap in clinical practice—the paucity of validated, user-friendly scales for assessing sexual dysfunction in psychiatric and medical patients.
+The Arizona Sexual Experience Scale (ASEX) is a 5-item rating scale that quantifies sexual function across five core domains: sex drive, arousal, penile erection or vaginal lubrication, ability to reach orgasm, and satisfaction from orgasm.
+Developed by McGahuey, Gelenberg, and colleagues (2000) at the University of Arizona, the instrument was designed to address a practical gap in clinical care: the shortage of brief, validated tools for detecting sexual dysfunction in psychiatric and medical patients.

-Sexual dysfunction is remarkably common, with approximately 40% of women and 30% of men describing sexual difficulties.
-However, recognition in medical settings remains suboptimal due to problems in reporting and eliciting concerns relating to sexual function and satisfaction.
-The ASEX was specifically designed to overcome these barriers through its brevity, simplicity, and non-intrusive question format.
+Sexual difficulties are common, with approximately 40% of women and 30% of men describing sexual dysfunction, yet recognition in medical settings remains limited because these concerns are difficult to report and to elicit (Elnazer & Baldwin, 2020).
+The ASEX was built to lower those barriers through brevity, plain wording, and a non-intrusive question format.

 Theoretical Foundation